-Careers Coordinator Ms Krystal Bussell Lalor Secondary College was established in 1963.
+Careers Coordinator Ms Jade Charalambous

+Lalor Secondary College was established in 1963.
 It is a co-educational Year 7-12 school situated in the City of Whittlesea and serves the communities in and around Lalor.
 Set on approximately 4 hectares, the College has excellent facilities and spacious grounds.

-In 2024 the College will have an enrolment of approximately 1200 students representing more than 40 ethnic groups with approximately 60% from non-English speaking backgrounds.
+The college has an enrolment of approximately 1150 students representing more than 40 ethnic groups with approximately 60% from non-English speaking backgrounds.